-To access the settings (parameters) that determine the sound you turn a rotary knob 1 corresponding to the setting that you want to change.
+To access the settings (parameters) that shape the sound turn the rotary knob 1 corresponding to the setting that you want to change.
 Each rotary knob 1 is associated with it's own 'parameter page'.
 Normally the display will then change to show the settings for the parameter page associated with that knob.